VladimirIvonin/Plasma/README.md

 # Plasma

-Calculation of the plasma scattering spectra
+Calculation of the plasma scattering spectra.

 Input plasma parameters see in Plasma_funcs.h.
 They also listed in Pars.config.